nhsconnect/national-authentication/pages/Implementation/ImpGuide_Intro.md

 sidebar: overview_sidebar
 permalink: ImpGuide_Intro.html
 toc: true
-summary: An overview of the guide to implememtation of CAS service
+summary: An overview of the guide to implememtation of NHS Identity service
 ---

 In order to utilise an identity provider service clients must be registered and have a valid client id and secret.